 In the original idea for the novel "Misery," Annie planned to kill Paul Sheldon by feeding him to Misery the Pig and take his skin to bind the book he had written.
 The title would have been "The Annie Wilkes 1st Edition."

 Stephen King had originally planned to release the novel under his pseudonym, Richard Bachman.
 While writing it, however, it was discovered that King was Bachman.
 King subsequently published the novel under his real name, and announced that Bachman had died from "cancer of the pseudonym."

-In a recent interview with Melvyn Bragg, William Goldman revealed that few actors wanted the role of Paul Sheldon because Annie Wilks overshadowed him so much as a character.
-Warren Beatty commented before declining that the hobbling scene made Paul Sheldon "a loser for the rest of the film".
+In a recent interview with Melvyn Bragg, William Goldman revealed that few actors wanted the role of Paul Sheldon because Annie Wilkes overshadowed him so much as a character.
+Warren Beatty commented before declining that the hobbling scene made Paul Sheldon "a loser for the rest of the film."
 Goldman was determined to keep that scene in the film as it was his favorite from the Stephen King novel.

 In the movie, Annie forces Paul to burn his manuscript which is "untitled" (as seen in the closeup).
 In the novel, Paul titles it "Fast Cars" and is a story reminiscent of 1950s detective dramas and 180 degrees away from the Victorian Era set "Misery" novels that made him famous.